Chlamydia trachomatis, Miscellaneous Sites, by Nucleic Acid Amplification (GEN-PROBE)

 Swab specimen must be collected using an APTIMA Collection Unisex Swab (Supply T583) or APTIMA Collection Vaginal Swab (Supply T584).
 These swabs are contained in the APTIMA Collection Kit.

-Specimen Type: Oral/throat or ocular (corneal/conjunctiva) or rectal/anal
+Specimen Type: Oral/throat (pharynx or pharyngeal) or ocular (corneal/conjunctiva) or rectal/anal

 Container/Tube: APTIMA Swab Collection System (Supply T583)